Please do make an appointment to come and view our Nursery setting.

 What to do next…

 There are now many options available to parents in relation to childcare.
 For further details on what these options are please visit the new Childcare Choices Website (https://www.childcarechoices.gov.uk/) set up by HMRC.
 This also gives information about the new Tax-Free Childcare scheme and includes a childcare calculator so you can compare your different options.
-You can also register to receive emails about the new childcare schemes available in 2017 at: https://www.tax.service.gov.uk/childcare-schemes-interest/welcome
+You can also register to receive emails about the new childcare schemes available at: https://www.tax.service.gov.uk/childcare-schemes-interest/welcome

 If you are eligible for 30 hours and are interested in signing up to Kimpton Nursery for your additional 15 hours you need to: